Mogo: Background

-When the Parallax entity, who was at that time inhabiting the body of Hal Jordan, destroyed the power battery on Oa and slew the Guardians, Mogo lost contact with the Green Lantern energy that helped sustain him.
+When Parallax, who was at that time inhabiting the body of Hal Jordan, destroyed the power battery on Oa and slew the Guardians, Mogo lost contact with the Green Lantern energy that helped sustain him.
 He traveled to Sector 1014 to seek the aid of Ch'p, unaware that his friend had died long ago.
-Having relied on the emerald energy of the power battery to sustain him, Mogo lost consciousness and drifted through Sector 1014 until he was discovered by a nomadic alien race.
+Having relied on the energy of the power battery to sustain him, Mogo lost consciousness and drifted through Sector 1014 until he was discovered by a nomadic alien race.
 These aliens proceeded to strip Mogo of his natural resources and pollute his environment.
 Mogo's body reacted instinctively, creating constructs to hinder the aliens' efforts to exploit his resources.
-Mogo was finally rescued by Kyle Rayner, who used his power ring to reawaken the sleeping giant.
+Mogo was finally rescued by Kyle Rayner, who used his power ring to reawaken him.
 Mogo offered to allow the aliens to settle on him and offered to take care of all their needs, but the stubborn beings chose to abandon their settlements.
 Mogo later revealed to Rayner that he was relieved the aliens had left, and that he had planned to give them terrible weather in retaliation for their pollution.

 This storyline contradicts a Green Lantern annual where Kyle faces the bodies of many dead Green Lanterns, Mogo included, all of whom try to destroy him.

 Mogo appeared in Green Lantern Corps: Recharge #2, requesting back-up against Rannian and Thanagarian forces.
-Green Lanterns Kyle Rayner, Guy Gardner, Stel, and Green Man were dispatched to clear out the enemy fleets and then enjoyed a respite on Mogo's surface (Guy made metafictional remarks about Mogo wanting to socialize, recalling the famous Alan Moore story).
+Green Lanterns Kyle Rayner, Guy Gardner, Stel, and Green Man were dispatched to clear out the enemy fleets and then enjoyed a respite on Mogo's surface.

 With the restoration of the Green Lantern Corps, Mogo has taken on the role of a training and recreation planet for his fellow Green Lanterns.
 Soranik Natu, Kyle Rayner, and other Lanterns have traveled to his sector to ask for his counsel.
-Further, while defending Mogo from an attack by the Sinestro Corps, the Green Lantern Arisia explained that Mogo is responsible for guiding Lantern power rings without users to those who can overcome great fear, and says that "without him, the rings are directionless".
+Further, while defending Mogo from an attack by the Sinestro Corps, the Green Lantern Arisia Rrab explained that Mogo is responsible for guiding Lantern power rings without users to those who can overcome great fear, and says that "without him, the rings are directionless".

 Infinite Crisis

-Mogo played a major role in the conclusion of the Infinite Crisis, in which the Green Lantern Corps, Superman and Kal-L stop the villainous Superboy-Prime.
-The two Supermen flew the deluded Superboy-Prime through the red sun Rao in a desperate gamble to depower him.
+Mogo played a major role in the conclusion of Infinite Crisis, in which the Green Lantern Corps, Superman and Kal-L stop the villainous Superboy-Prime.
+The two Supermen flew Prime through Krypton's sun Rao in a desperate gamble to depower him.
 With their powers waning, the Kryptonians crash land on Mogo.
-Superboy-Prime is defeated by Superman, but Kal-L dies of his injuries.
-After the fight, the rest of the Green Lantern Corps, who have suffered fatalities themselves, take Superboy-Prime into custody.
+Prime is defeated by Superman, but Kal-L dies of his injuries.
+After the fight, the rest of the Green Lantern Corps, who have suffered fatalities themselves, take Prime into custody.

 In the 52 storyline, as Adam Strange and Starfire's ship is hurtling towards a sun, Mogo appears and rescues them.